seanJosephFitzpatrick/dataRepresentationAndQuerying/README.md

 ]
   ```

-##HTTP Requst by admin using DELETE method
+##HTTP Request by admin using DELETE method
 <!--HTTP/1.1 is just to illustrate language - has no formatting use in markdown other than block of its own-->
 ```HTTP/1.1
 DELETE http://admin/password@galway.ie/parks/clareCountyParks.json